But what are hosepipe bans - and how can you check whether your area has one in place?

 When is Thames Water hosepipe ban 2022?

-Thames Water has announced a hosepipe ban which will come into effect on Wednesday 24 August.
+Thames Water has introduced a hosepipe ban that came into effect on 24 August.

 The company serves 15 million customers across London and the Thames Valley.